NewSigma/Physica/README.md

 ## Design philosophy

 1. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
 In Physica, we target on performance and scalability.
-Ease of use is taken secondary.
+The use of templates enables Physica face the challenge of heterogeneous computing.
+Ease of use is taken secondary if necessary.

 2. Zero overhead abstraction: Users shall not pay for what they do not need.
 Physica is mainly composed of several sets of header files.
 Codes that users do not need will not be compiled.

 3. Template meta algorithm: No seperate input file.
 Simulation parameters are declared as compile time constant.
-The program will choose best algorithm at compile time automatically making use of powerful C++ templates.
+The program will choose best algorithm and parallization strategy at compile time automatically making use of powerful C++ templates.

 4. Self explaination: As little documents and comments as necessary.
 Documents and comments often lag behind codes.
 The Physica API are designed to match users' intuition.